Working and study environment

 What do I do if an accident occurs during study hours?

 If an accident occurs during teaching, you should report this to the course leader in the first instance.
 It is also important to report near-accidents, i.e. when a dangerous situation arises which could have led to an accident.
-SLU uses incident reporting (in Swedish) in its preventive working environment work.
+SLU uses incident reporting in its preventive working environment work.

 Psychological working environment